gamerpaddy/fy6900-customfirmware/README.md

 ## 📄 License

 This project is open source.
-Please check the LICENSE file for details.
+Do whatever you want i dont care about licenses.

 ## 🙏 Acknowledgments